 We were delighted to commission Geese Theatre to run a series of workshops at HMP Peterborough exploring life in prison as a mother.
-The project, On The Inside, brings together our research on motherhood in prison with Geese’s 30 years of experience facilitating interactive theatre within the criminal justice system (CJS) as part of the rehabilitation process.
+The project, On The Inside, brought together our research on motherhood in prison with Geese’s 30 years of experience facilitating interactive theatre within the criminal justice system as part of the rehabilitation process.

-We worked with Liz Brown of Geese and playwright and academic Helena Enright to explore 100 years of maternal incarceration and examine how our research resonates with the women’s own contemporary experiences.
-From the workshops with the women, and drawing on and weaving through archival material, Helena and Geese produced a scripted piece of Theatre of Testimony which would be read in HMP Peterborough and at project events as well as being performed at an appropriate venue.
+We worked with Liz Brown of Geese and playwright and academic Dr Helena Enright to explore 100 years of maternal incarceration and examine how our research resonates with the women’s own contemporary experiences.
+From the workshops with the women, and drawing on and weaving through archival material, Helena and Geese produced a scripted piece of Theatre of Testimony which would be read in HMP Peterborough and at project events as well as being performed at Bedlam Festival in Birmingham in October 2019.

 Dr Rachel Bennett and Professor Hilary Marland attended a workshop with the women on Monday 14 May 2018 and share some of their thoughts below.

 The workshop began with us introducing ourselves and our research and talking to the women in the group to hear a little more about why they had decided to take part in the project.
 After introducing them to historical sources, including photographs, newspaper articles, and personal testimonies of ex-prisoners and prison staff from the last 100 years, we asked the women to explore the materials to see what themes and issues resonate with their own experiences as mothers in prison today.